bitwarden/contributing-docs/docs/getting-started/server/public-api.md

 [Help Center](https://bitwarden.com/help/api/).

-SwaggerUI can help you test any changes you make to the Public API without having to write your own http requests.
+SwaggerUI can help you test any changes you make to the Public API without having to write your own HTTP requests.
 You can also check how your xmldoc comments will be presented by SwaggerUI when the Help Center is updated.

 To use SwaggerUI: